itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 1.5.4 =
+= 1.5.5 =
-This release adds the Dutch translation.
+This release adds administrative links to the plugin entry.